How to Find Yucatecan Cochinita Pibil

 Can I make cochinita pibil with chicken or beef?

-Technically yes, but it’s no longer cochinita pibil.
+Technically yes, but its no longer cochinita pibil.
 The dish is defined by pork and its traditional preparation.
 Substituting meats changes the identity of the dish.
 Try chicken in recado rojo for a different Yucatecan specialty.

 Where can I buy authentic achiote paste online?